MichaelELeonard/CryptoClustering/README.md

 <br>

 ## Crypto Clustering with PCA
 For the PCA analysis, pca.fit _transform was used on the original scaled data to manipulate it into three principal components.
-After checking the variance ratio for the newly aligned data, the three groups were shown to represent 89.49% of the variance of the data set with a 10.51% variance loss.
+After checking the variance ratio for the newly aligned data, the three groups were shown to represent 89.49% of the variance of the dataset with a 10.51% variance loss.

 <img src="Readme Pics/PCA Pic 1.png" width="385" height="114">
 <img src="Readme Pics/PCA Pic 7.png" width="327" height="40">